Vegetarian Pizza Your Family Has Gotta Love

 - Add pineapple in corner of pan (no oil).

-- Place in oven to lightly roast veggies and pineapple 16 minutes.
-Watch the last minutes, Don't roast them overcooked or browned.
-Meanwhile, make the dough for pizza crust:
+- Place in oven.
+Lightly roast veggies and pineapple 16 minutes.
+Watch the last minutes, Don't roast them until overcooked or browned.
+Meanwhile, While they roast, make the dough for pizza crust:

 - Pizza Crust Dough: